 Instead, it means you love putting things in their place and appreciate being an organized person.

-The world wouldn’t end if you wouldn’t reply instantly!
+The world wouldn’t end if you didn’t reply instantly.

 So, include this in your not-to-do list!